A Prairie HomeKit Companion: Controlling Accessories

 Frustratingly, Apple’s Home app doesn’t let you copy your color selections between devices, so if you want to be sure that all your bulbs have the same color, you’ll need a third-party HomeKit app with finer control, like Matthias Hochgatterer’s Home app.
 But if you’re dealing with lights that should work together anyway, you can group them, which you do from the Details screen.

-It’s All in the Details -- When you tap and hold or 3D press a HomeKit Accessory, you can also access its Details screen, which presents a few Accessory options, like name and Room location.
+It’s All in the Details -- When you tap and hold or 3D press a HomeKit Accessory, you can also access its Details screen, which presents a few Accessory options, like name and location.
 You might remember some of these options from initial Accessory setup, as I detailed in “A Prairie HomeKit Companion: Setting Up Accessories and Rooms.”

 I want to focus on two options in the Details screen.
 The first is the Include in Favorites switch.
 You should enable this for any Accessory you plan to use with any regularity because it adds a shortcut for that Accessory to the Home screen of the Home app, to Control Center, and to the Home app on the Apple Watch.
 Note that Control Center won’t display more than nine Accessories at a time, so it pays to be picky.

 The second is the Group with Other Accessories option, which combines your Accessories so that they act as one — their individual Accessory icons will be replaced by a single new icon.
-This is useful if you have say, multiple smart bulbs in a single light fixture, or multiple lights in the same room that you want to be in sync.
+This is useful if you have multiple smart bulbs in a single light fixture or multiple lights in the same room that you want to be in sync.
 I use it to group our living room floor lamps to keep their brightness and color settings the same.

 To group Accessories, tap Group with Other Accessories.
 On the next screen, give your group a name and select the other Accessories to add to the group.
 Tap Done when you’re finished.